Somerset de Chair

-Somerset Struben de Chair (22 August 1911 – 5 January 1995) was an English author, politician, and poet.
-He edited several volumes of the memoirs of Napoleon.
+Somerset Struben de Chair (22 August 1911 – 5 January 1995) was an English author, politician, wartime soldier, and poet.
+Mostly themed in topical subjects of recent to classical history, he wrote several novels and a greater mass of non-fiction including in which he drew together as editor three works on Napoleon - spanning French-written memoirs to the French Emperor's novel Souper de Beaucaire.

 Early and personal life

-De Chair was the younger son of Admiral Sir Dudley de Chair and his wife Enid Struben, daughter of Henry William Struben, of Transvaal, South Africa.
-The de Chair family was of Huguenot origin, descending from René de la Chaire, whose grandson, Jean François, Councillor to Charles IX, was created a Marquis in 1600 by Henry IV.
-The family became English gentry through generations of clergymen.
+De Chair was the younger son of Admiral Sir Dudley de Chair and Enid Struben, daughter of Henry William Struben, of Transvaal, South Africa.
+The de Chair family were high Huguenots, descending from René de la Chaire, whose grandson, Jean François, Councillor to Charles IX, was created a Marquis in 1600 by Henry IV.
+This branch of the family prospered through generations of work in the church and interests in farmland and stud farm land.
 He married firstly, on 8 October 1932, Thelma Grace (1911–1974), daughter of Harold Dennison Arbuthnot, of Merristwood Hall, Worplesdon, Surrey.
-They had two sons: Rodney Somerset and Peter Dudley, and they divorced in 1950.
+They had two sons: Rodney Somerset and Peter Dudley.
+They divorced in 1950.

-He married secondly, in 1950, Mrs (June) Carmen Appleton, daughter of A. G. Bowen, of Brabourne, Kent.
-They had two sons: Rory and Somerset Carlo, and they divorced in 1957.
-In 1958 de Chair married his third wife, Mrs Margaret Patricia Manlove, daughter of K. E. Field-Hart; they had a daughter, Teresa Loraine Aphrodite (who married Sir Toby Clarke, 6th Baronet).
-The third marriage ended in divorce in 1974, and that year he married his fourth wife, Lady Juliet Wentworth-Fitzwilliam, only child of Peter Wentworth-Fitzwilliam, 8th Earl Fitzwilliam, who had divorced Victor Hervey, 6th Marquess of Bristol, in 1972.
-Somerset and Lady Juliet had a daughter, Helena, who married Jacob Rees-Mogg.
-The hurdler Lawrence Clarke is his grandson and Member of Parliament Theo Clarke is his granddaughter.
+He then married that year, Mrs (June) Carmen Appleton, daughter of A. G. Bowen, of Brabourne, Kent.
+They had two sons: Rory and Somerset Carlo, and divorced in 1957.
+In 1958, de Chair married divorcée Margaret Patricia, daughter of K. E. Field-Hart; they had a daughter, Teresa Loraine Aphrodite (who married Sir Toby Clarke, 6th Baronet).
+The marriage also ended in divorce in 1974, whereupon he married his fourth wife, divorcée Lady Juliet Wentworth-Fitzwilliam (lately Marchioness of Bristol), only child of Peter Wentworth-Fitzwilliam, 8th Earl Fitzwilliam.
+They had a daughter, Helena, who married politician, columnist, historian and broadcaster Jacob Rees-Mogg.

+Hurdler Lawrence Clarke is a grandson and his sister Theo Clarke an arts expert and MP for one parliamentary term, for Stafford.